Frederick Houk Law

+Early life and education

 Frederick Houk Law was born September 7, 1871 in New York City, the son of John Masseker Law and Jane Rachel Houk of Oxford, NY, who died when he was not yet 2 years old.
 After graduation from the Oxford Academy he received his A.B. from Amherst in 1895, where he was a classmate of Calvin Coolidge and Dwight W. Morrow.
 After receiving his M.A. from Columbia in 1896 and serving as an instructor in English and French at Centre College in Danville, Ky., he took courses in pedagogy at Brown University and was the head of the Department of English at Pawtucket, R.I., High School the following year.
-Then followed a 45-year tenure at Stuyvesant High School, a celebrated college preparatory school for boys in Manhattan, from 1898 to 1943, heading the English Department all those years.
-During that period, in 1914 he received his Ph.D. from New York University.
+He served at Stuyvesant High School in Manhattan from 1898 to 1943, heading the English Department throughout that period.
+In 1914 he received his Ph.D. from New York University.
 After retiring from Stuyvesant High School, Law was for 10 years the educational director of The Reader’s Digest.

 He also lectured at a number of New York area colleges and institutions.
 He was active in the High School Teachers Association in New York (now, after a merger, the United Federation of Teachers) and served several terms as president; and for three terms was the New York State director of the National Educational Association.
 He helped organize the National Secondary Education Association, which later was incorporated into the N.E.A.
 He was associated with Dr. Talbott Williams of the Columbia University Graduate School of Journalism in founding the first School Press Association in New York.

-In 1896, soon after his graduation from Amherst, Law married Mary Kenniston Thorp. and they had a son, John Thorp Law, who was born in 1898.
-Mary died in 1907 of diabetes.
+In 1896, soon after his graduation from Amherst, Law married Mary Kenniston Thorp; she died in 1907.
 The widower’s book of poetry, Ad Miriam, reflects the loss.
 In 1912 he married Carrie Ramsey Shields, and with son John, and new wife lived in Brooklyn.
 He and Carrie had four children together – in 1913 Margaret Elizabeth (Mrs. Henry H. Mills); in 1915 Janet Katharine (Mrs. Richard H. Amberg); in 1917 Frederick Houk Law Jr., who died in 1927 at age 9; and in 1921 Robert Shields Law.

 Law died on his 86th birthday, Sept.
 7, 1957, at his Brooklyn home (the same house he and his wife had since their marriage) and was buried in the family plot at Riverview Cemetery in Oxford, N.Y., where his parents and son Frederick Jr, were buried and where his first wife, Mary (Mar.
 11, 1873 - Nov.23, 1907), and second wife, Carrie (Jan.
 5, 1885-Sept.
 20, 1962) also are buried.